C-PANATORN/MissionPlanner_SwarmControl/README.md

 To build the code:
 - Open MissionPlanner.sln with Visual Studio
 - From the Build menu, select "Build MissionPlanner"

+**Note: if you run into build issue, please make sure Visual Studio and Git Submodules are propperly configured**

 ### On other systems
 Building Mission Planner on other systems isn't support currently.